 I’m sure as hardened coffee drinkers we’ve all experienced that one cup too many which can make your stomach flip, and the reason that happens is acid.
 Additional acid is the stomach’s enemy, as it already has quite enough of it.
 So, for the reasons we’ve just stated above, the lack of acid means to make cold brew is better for your digestive health and so in the short to long term will benefit your overall wellbeing.

 What Is Cold Drip Coffee?

 Cold drip coffee uses a system of three beakers (normally).
 There’s a very good chance you’ve seen a cold drip tower as the centrepiece in a coffee shop, such is the popularity of this style of brewing at present.
 There are many models available for the home which take up way less space like the Bruer Cold Brew System.
-The principal is the same; the first beaker contains water which is drip controlled to very slowly release water into the coffee grounds.
+The principal is the same; the first beaker contains water which is drip controlled to very slowly release cold water into the coffee grounds.
 Once the grounds are saturated they will then start to slowly drip the coffee into the final beaker, creating a darker, more intense cold coffee.
-Whereas immersed cold brew produces a light floral coffee, cold drip will be more intense and concentrated, although still sweeter and was less acidic than coffee brewed with hot water.
+Whereas immersed cold brew concentrate produces a light floral coffee cold brew, cold drip will result in a more intense coffee concentrate, although still sweeter than coffee brewed with hot water.